Kotlin/kotlinx-kover/README.md

 </details>

 ## Implicit plugin dependencies

-While the plugin is being applied, the artifacts of the JaCoCo or Kover toolkit are dynamically loaded.
+The artifacts of the JaCoCo or Kover toolkit are loaded during the running of the build.
 They are downloaded from the `mavenCentral` repository.

-For the plugin to work correctly, you need to make sure that the `mavenCentral` (or any of its mirrors) is added to the repository list of the project in which the plugin is applied, if it doesn't already exist (usually this is the root project):
+For Kover to work correctly, you need to make sure that `mavenCentral` (or any of its mirrors) is present in the repository list of the project in which the plugin is applied.
+Usually you can find it in the root project:

 <details open>
 <summary>Kotlin</summary>